ovindumandith/WebProject_IS1109/README.md

 ## Accessing and Logins

-1.The landing page will be available in ../php/index.php.
+1. The landing page will be available in ../php/index.php.

-2.From there login as a user or admin.
+2. From there login as a user or admin.

-3.The other login are available in the tables userdetails and admindetails in the sql file.
+3. The other login are available in the tables userdetails and admindetails in the sql file.

 ### admin login